MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-template.md

 :::image type="content" source="media/power-query-template/export.png" alt-text="Screenshot that shows the Export Template button located inside the Share group of the Home tab in the ribbon." lightbox="media/power-query-template/export.png":::

-When you select this button, the **Export template** dialog apprears.
+When you select this button, the **Export template** dialog appears.
 In this dialog, you can enter the name of the template and the description that is used for the template.

 :::image type="content" source="media/power-query-template/export-dialog.png" alt-text="Screenshot that shows the Export Template dialog, where you set the name and the description for the template.":::